alfuwu/Hyleus-Vault/Stories/False Divinity.md

 The essence stirred in response to her presence, slowly picking up speed as though it had a mind of its own.
 Gradually, its velocity increased, turning into a spinning storm around Lili, who gazed on with disinterest.
 As an archangel from the time of the Great Hell Wars, she had used transplanar teleportation arrays many times; this was nothing new to her.
 When she had first used a transplanar teleportation array, her reaction had been much different.
 More awe and wow.

 The essence reached a crescendo peak around Lili, and then roared to life, ripping Lili away from Heaven and thrusting her directly into the Mortal Plane, right where Omuaru lay.

+---

+The swirling, vivid energy slowly petered out around Lili.
+She now stood in a room rather similar to the one she had just been in, sans some of the more decorative architecture.
+The transplanar teleportation array in Omuaru was much more modern than the one she liked to use back in Heaven.

+She walked off the raised platform and into the halls of the building.
+They were plain, decorated only sparsely by the occasional obligatory potted plant or abstract painting; quite corporate.
+The wall to the left of Lili was made entirely of glass, and overlooked the city of Omuaru proper.
+Lili was currently several stories up, giving her quite a nice view.
+Perhaps a mortal would've enjoyed it, but Lili could get a similar view anywhere she went by simply flying up into the sky.
+She itched to get outside and start finding the rats of Lhuunkzar straight away.
+The sooner she was done here, the sooner she could go back to Heaven and relax for a decade or two.

+The building she was currently walking through was the seat of divine power in Omuaru.
+As such, it appropriately towered tall over its neighboring buildings and lay near the center of the entire city.
+Its size was a necessity; it needed to be capable of accommodating all the angels of the various deities with a presence in Obuandu.
+Thankfully, the deities held religious exemption from taxation in Obuandu, otherwise the building would be eating up a substantial amount of money.

+Lili glanced at a map hung on the wall and committed it to memory; she hadn't been to Omuaru in several centuries, at least, and the building had changed significantly.
+She followed the map in her mind to the Pristine Soul quarter, where Deimos' most faithful resided.

+The path took her through long corridors, several turns, one large lobby-like area decorated tastefully with flora and color, and through several more residential sections.
+The entire walk took Lili about half an hour to complete, leaving her with nothing but her thoughts and contemplations to entertain herself.

+*Wonder what Lhuunkzar's trying this time.
+What does he even expect to gain from getting back inside the supercluster?
+Surely, the deities would just banish him again as they did last time.
+Maybe he just wants chaos?
+That would suit him,* her inner monologue ran on, idle thoughts plaguing her.
+She didn't have any information yet, so the best she could do was try and puzzle out what Lhuunkzar's motivations were.

+Naturally, she couldn't come to anything conclusive.
+Perhaps if she ever had the misfortune of meeting the man, she'd ask directly to satiate her curiosity.

+Lili came upon a pale white wooden door, rich in texture and clearly expensive.
+It was the only door present in the hallway, and a glossy metal plate next to it labelled it as the Pristine Soul's section of the building.
+Her destination.
+If she was lucky, they'd have already found the cult's current base, and all she'd have to do would be to raid it and be done.